qtw1998/YOLOv3_COCO_API/README.md

 I combined SLIMYOLO here.

-You can train sparsity with train-sparsity.py, and use prune.py to pruning.
+You can use train.py to train sparsity with argument "--sparsity 0.0001", and use prune.py to pruning.